padlesky/CMPUT404-assignment-webserver/README.md

 CMPUT404-assignment-webserver
 =============================

-CMPUT404-assignment-webserver
+CMPUT404-assignment-webserver.
+Makes a simple webserver.

 See requirements.org (plain-text) for a description of the project.

-Make a simple webserver.
+Collaborated with Aaron Padlesky

 Contributors / Licensing
 ========================

-Copyright 2015 Pranjali Pokharel
+Copyright 2015 Pranjali Pokharel, Aaron Padlesky

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.